-Because the system presents an integration of several critical subsystems that are centered on digital imaging 65 filtration settings. processes, the system has applications to video photography, satellite systems and surveillance systems.
-The dynamics of the operation of the subsystems of the present digital imaging system reveal the refinement, efficiency and optimization of the digital photographic paradigm.
+Because the system presents an integration of several critical subsystems that are centered on digital imaging processes, the system has applications to video photography, satellite systems and surveillance systems.
+The dynamics of field optimization the operation of the subsystems of the present digital imaging system reveal the refinement, efficiency and optimization of the digital photographic paradigm.